japila-books/spark-sql-internals/docs/logical-operators/AnalyzeColumnCommand.md

 # AnalyzeColumnCommand Logical Command

-`AnalyzeColumnCommand` is a link:spark-sql-LogicalPlan-RunnableCommand.adoc[logical command] for link:spark-sql-SparkSqlAstBuilder.adoc#AnalyzeColumnCommand[ANALYZE TABLE] with `FOR COLUMNS` clause (and no `PARTITION` specification).
+`AnalyzeColumnCommand` is a spark-sql-LogicalPlan-RunnableCommand.md[logical command] for spark-sql-SparkSqlAstBuilder.md#AnalyzeColumnCommand[ANALYZE TABLE] with `FOR COLUMNS` clause (and no `PARTITION` specification).

 ```
 ANALYZE TABLE tableName COMPUTE STATISTICS FOR COLUMNS columnNames